ferzerkerx/recordstore/README.md

  - jdk 8+

 ## Available services
-Swagger documentation can be found in http://localhost:8080/swagger-ui.html
+Swagger documentation can be found on URL http://localhost:8080/swagger-ui.html